fanoframework/fanoframework.github.io/utilities/rate-limit/index.md

 );
 ```

-If you need to use different ways to identify request, for example using unique key passed as query string or POST parameter, ypu can create a class which implements `IRequestIdentifier` interface and implement its `getId()` method.
+If you need to use different ways to identify request, for example using unique key passed as query string or POST parameter, you can create a class which implements `IRequestIdentifier` interface and implement its `getId()` method.
 For example

 ```
 unit MyRequestIdentifierImpl;